phlib/litmus-reseller-sdk/README.md

   for each individual client in the test, the ID of which can be used with `Litmus::getResult()` to get the full result details.

+### Callbacks

+If you have a callback URL configured with your Litmus reseller account, it will be called with an XML string when results are available, rather than needing to poll `Litmus::getEmailTest()`.
+The Callback `hydrateXml()` method can be used to create the appropriate result object.

 ## License

 This package is free software: you can redistribute it and/or modify